After being a drunk for 16 years, I was shocked to find out that I struggled miserably in social situations in sobriety.

 I even surprised myself, but everything I imagined came true and it was the best Christmas ever.

 That meeting made it official, I was a new man, and knowing that, spiked my self-esteem even higher.
+You can socialize again and become a party of society again sober!

 Thanks for reading How Men Over 40 Can Develop Social Skills without the Drink.